5 Tips for Traveling with Insulin (2024)

 Once you're diagnosed with diabetes, managing your condition is a top priority.
 As soon as you get the hang of it, your diabetes will be controlled, and you can go about your day just like anyone else.

 To travel safely with insulin, make sure to overpack and properly store it, constantly monitor your sugar levels, and be vigilant of your food intake.
-This should make traveling with diabetes supplies manageable and your trip, whether for business or pleasure, less of a hassle.
+This should make travelling with diabetes supplies manageable and your trip, whether for business or pleasure, less of a hassle.

 Your cart is currently empty